Hammadus/Textify/README.md

 ## Usage

+- This is intended for educational purposes only.

 - Inspect element on the news article.

 - Open the console tab and paste the javascript for that website, hit enter.